Towards Robust Optimization-Based Autonomous Dynamic Soaring with a Fixed-Wing UAV: EXPERIMENTAL RESULTS

-Validating a dynamic soaring framework across a broad range of wind-conditions is practically challenging, due to limited flight testing time and often hard-to-predict wind conditions for planning effective field trips.
-With this work, we thus focus on evaluating the components of the framework individually, but stress important aspects for successful, integrated real-world dynamic soaring.
-First, (robust) performance under a controllable range of wind-conditions and estimation errors is best assessed in simulation.
-Second, to ensure that the simulation results transfer to reality, we need to validate the wind-estimator and demonstrate that the system can i) closely follow paths as considered in the simulation and ii) that it exhibits a similar energy evolution, i.e. one as modeled and optimized for.
-This step-by-step evaluation is presented in the following.
+Validating \revision[a dynamic soaring framework]{the proposed approach} across a broad range of wind-conditions is \revision[practically challenging, due to limited flight testing time and often hard-to-predict wind conditions for planning effective field trips]{challenging, due to the stochastic nature of wind}. \revision[With this work]{Therefore}, we \revision[thus ]{}focus on evaluating \revision[the ]{}components of the framework individually, but stress important aspects for successful\revision[, integrated]{} real-world dynamic soaring.
+First, \revision[(robust) ]{}performance under a controllable range of wind-conditions and estimation errors is best assessed in simulation.
+Second, to ensure that the simulation results transfer to reality, we \revision[need to validate the wind-estimator and ]{}demonstrate that the system can i) closely follow paths as considered in the simulation and ii) that it exhibits a similar energy evolution\revision[, i.e.]{} one \revision[]{h}as modeled and optimized for. \revision[This step-by-step evaluation is presented in the following.]{}